karajones/capture/quality_control_statistics.md

 ```
 ### What do these flags mean?
 - primary: “best” alignment
-- secondary: alternative alignment (e.g., second “best” alignment for the same primary read)
+- secondary: alternative alignment (e.g., second “best” alignment if the read maps to more than one place)
 - supplementary: single read split and aligned to more than one site
 - duplicates: PCR and optical duplicates
 	- “duplicates” includes secondary/supplementary alignments while “primary duplicates” doesn’t
-	- I had a lot of duplicates in this run because the library was overamplified, which is not ideal
+	- I had a lot of duplicates in the example run below because the library was overamplified (which is not ideal!)
 - mapped %: total reads/mapped
 - primary mapped %: primary/primary mapped